 In order to move data from its source to a data warehouse, you’re going to need an ETL tool.
 ETL stands for Extract, Transform, and Load.

 Examples of ETL tools include Informatica, SQL Server Integration Services (SSIS), Scribe, and Azure Data Factory.

 These tools take data from one or more sources, modify that data in some manner (e.g., converting times to a local time zone, euros to dollars, transactions to totals), and deliver it to the appropriate destination.
 In other words, ETL tools enable you to extract data from a source, transform it to make it more report-ready, and load it into your data warehouse.

 For your data initiative to succeed, your ETL processes must be efficient and accurate.
 Your business can’t pause while your data loads, and you can’t afford for your data to be untrustworthy.
-If you base critical decisions on your data, it must paint a reliable, timely picture.

 How PE Firms Use An Operational Data Store (or ODS)